How to improve switching between chords on guitar (6 tips)

 4. Visualize your next chord

-By visualizing where you need to switch to, you get a head start of where your fingers need to move.
-Think about what the next shape looks like so that you can mentally and physically prepare.
+By visualizing where you need to switch to, you get a head start on where each finger needs to move.
+Think about what the next shape looks like so that you can mentally and physically prepare for a smoother transition.

-Over time, you won’t have to think about finger placement as much because you will develop the muscle memory for the chords you’ve learned.
+Over time, you won’t have to think about finger placement as much because you will develop muscle memory for the chords you’ve practiced.

-This concept of visualization is particularly useful when you don’t have any common notes between chords.
-There is no ‘shortcut’ in these cases so you just need to be aware of the upcoming changes.
+Visualization of your next move is particularly useful when you don’t have any common notes between chords.
+There’s no ‘shortcut’ in these cases so you need to be aware of the upcoming changes.

-Press down on a note to see how much pressure you actually need to make it sound clear rather than how much pressure you think it needs and using up more energy than required.
+Press down on a note to see how much pressure you actually need to make it sound clear rather than using more energy than needed.

 6. Practice with a metronome